bisq-network/bisq-pricenode/README.md

 Pricenodes should be cheap to run with regard to both time and money.
 The application itself is non-resource intensive and can be run on the low-end of most providers' paid tiers.

 A [pricenode operator](https://github.com/haveno-dex/roles/issues/5)'s main responsibilities are to ensure their node(s) are available and up-to-date.
 Releases are currently source-only, with the assumption that most operators will favor Git-based "push to deploy" workflows.
-To stay up to date with releases, operators can [subscribe to this repository's releases.atom feed](https://github.com/haveno-dex/pricenode/releases.atom) and/or get notifications in the `#pricenode` Slack channel.
+To stay up to date with releases, operators can [subscribe to this repository's releases.atom feed](https://github.com/haveno-dex/pricenode/releases.atom).

-Operating a production pricenode is a valuable service to the Haveno network, and operators should issue BSQ compensation requests accordingly.
+Operating a production pricenode is a valuable service to the Haveno network.

 ## Prerequisites for running a pricenode